The Triumphal Entry

 28 And it came to pass about an eight days after these sayings, he took Peter and John and James, and went up into a mountain to pray.

 Luke says that the Transfiguration took place a certain number of days "after these sayings" (v.
 28).
 The expression "these sayings" seems to encompass everything back to verse 18, giving Jesus' question, "Whom say the people that I am?"
-We find a narrative break at the beginning of verse 18, which starts with an expression marking the passage of time, "And it came to pass."
-But afterward, there is no clear break until verse 28.
-Although a possible break occurs in verse 23, where it says that Jesus left off teaching His disciples and addressed a crowd, Mark indicates that when the crowd came to hear Him, the disciples had not departed, but were still present (Mark 8:34).
-We conclude that the sayings in Luke 9:18-28, which correspond to the conversation recorded in Matthew 16:13-28, fell within the confines of a single day.
-If these sayings indeed show that the final month of the divine schedule of weeks had arrived, that day was December 8/9, AD 31.
+We find a narrative break at the beginning of verse 18, which starts with an expression marking the passage of time, "And it came to pass," but afterward, there is no clear break until verse 28, where again Luke says, "And it came to pass."
+In verses 21 and 22 Luke explicitly places in the same conversation both Peter's confession and Jesus' prediction of future suffering.
+Matthew agrees, saying that the disciples first heard the prediction at "that time" (Matt.
+16:21).
+Although in Luke's account a possible narrative break occurs in verse 23, where we read that Jesus left off teaching His disciples and addressed a crowd, Mark indicates that when the crowd came to hear Him, the disciples had not departed, but were still present (Mark 8:34).
+Mark's account leaves the clear impression that Jesus' words to the whole group were follow-up to what He had just spoken to Peter and the disciples.
+We conclude that the sayings in Luke 9:18-28, which corresponds to Matthew 16:13-28, fell within the confines of a single day.
+If these sayings indeed show that the final month in the divine schedule of weeks had arrived, that day was December 8/9, AD 31.

-During the far-reaching conversation on that day, Jesus affirmed three astounding truths that previously had been veiled in mystery.
+During that day, before speaking of the Transfiguration soon at hand, Jesus divulged three astounding truths which previously had been veiled in mystery.
 Each truth was connected in some fashion with the completion of the sixty-nine weeks.
-In effect, the new teaching was an announcement that Daniel's prophecy was about to be fulfilled.
+In effect, the new teaching alerted Jesus' disciples, as well as any reader of the Gospels, that Daniel's prophecy was about to be fulfilled.
 The three truths newly revealed were as follows: